nicotsel/adatastory/index.md

 This analysis shows that some countries, like Iceland, had a thriving employment situation during lockdown whilst other countries, such as Spain, were struggling with employment levels.
-However, it has one main fallacy: it does not take seasonality into account.
+However, it has one main fallacy: it does not consider seasonality.
 A fallacy that **Difference in Differences** solves.
 Using the aforementioned method, the following coefficients are obtained:
 ![DID_unemp](assets/img/did_unemployment.png)

+Contrary to the first, naive analysis, the DiD method proves that unemployment rates have skyrocketed during times of COVID, with a few exceptions.
+The E
 ## Love and Belonging

 When it comes to the top three levels of Maslow's Hierarchy, the analysis will be based on wikipedia pageviews, collected on a monthly basis between 2019-01 and 2020-08 : a period that allows us to capture the impact of different Covid-19 measures, such as lockdowns.